How To Sort Trash And Recycle In Spain

 Battery bins in supermarkets: You can throw away used batteries in special bins in most supermarkets or markets.
 Most of the time, these small bins are situated at the main entrance.

-Collection points: Many municipalities have battery collection points where you can drop off your old batteries.
+Collection points: Many municipalities or retailers have battery collection points where you can drop off your old batteries.
+For example, dyson receives any type of batteries, including AA, AAA, 9v and rechargeable batteries and accumulators of cordless vacuum cleaners and other electrical or electronic devices.

 Postal service: In some regions, you can recycle your old batteries by sending them through the postal service.